 The above strategy works well when you want to delete all the content from that sender.
 But, sometimes situations arise where the sender sends out multiple types of emails under one email address.
 In this case, you just want to delete a subset.

-As example, I’m an Amazon Web Services customer.
+For example, I’m an Amazon Web Services customer.
 If I look at my recent conversations, I can tell there are certain items I want to keep and certain items I want to delete.

 In looking at the email subject lines, I can see a pattern – Amazon Web Services Newsletter, which I’ve highlighted above.
-I simply copy and paste this common string into the search box above the emails.
+I copy and paste this common string into the search box above the emails.
 I tend to wrap the phrase with quotes.
 When I click the Search Mail button, I’ll get a filtered email list where I can delete emails in quantity.

 The above steps for deleting Gmail email in bulk won’t get you to “inbox zero” in one fell swoop.
 However, it will give you the tools to chip away at large chunks of email.